JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Plasmid vectors are small, circular DNA molecules that can replicate independently within a host cell.
-Plasmid vectors can be classified into several types, such as cloning vectors, expression vectors, shuttle vectors, reporter vectors, viral vectors, etc.
+Plasmid vectors can be classified into several types, including cloning vectors, expression vectors, shuttle vectors, reporter vectors and viral vectors.
+A plasmid construct is an engineered circular DNA molecule designed to carry and express a gene of interest within a host cell.
+Plasmid constructs are foundational tools in gene editing, recombinant protein production and cell and gene therapy development.

 Basic Components of a Plasmid Construct